danirod/cartero/README.md

 ### Get it from your package manager

-Note: distributions in package managers are maintained by the community.
-While I am open to provide help and communication with maintainers of those ports, outdated versions and other packaging issues should be reported first to the package manager or to the package maintainer, not upstream.
+> **Note**: distributions in package managers are maintained by the community.
+Cartero as a project is open to help and communicate with the maintainers of those ports, but outdated versions and other packaging issues should be reported first to the package manager or to the port maintainer, not here.

 [![Packaging status](https://repology.org/badge/vertical-allrepos/cartero.svg)](https://repology.org/project/cartero/versions)

-You can also get it from Homebrew by using the tap:
+**macOS**: You can also get it from Homebrew [using the tap][homebrew]:

 ```bash
 brew tap SoloAntonio/cartero
 brew install --cask cartero
 ```

-Additional instructions [in the docs][homebrew].

-If you use NixOS you can also add the flake.
-Check the instructions [in the docs][flake] as well.
+**NixOS**: You can also add Cartero to your system [as a flake][flake].

 ## Building